Tryndo225/NSWI130_MON_1220_S8_EXA1/02_identification_of_responsibilities_OUTPUT.md

 Professor leading a course, which has at least one exam term scheduled, registered to the system.
 Referred to as "User".

 **_Main Flow:_**
+1. The system offers "user" all of his written out exam terms.
+    a.
+The system connets to the online database.
+    b.
+The system gets a list of all exam terms.
+    c.
+The system filters the terms based on professors.
+    d.
+The system shows user only the terms he has written out.
-1. "User" opens a concrete exam term.
+3. "User" opens a concrete exam term.
-2. The system starts exam editor window and shows it to the "user".
+4. The system starts exam editor window and shows it to the "user".
-3. "User" selects the room field.
+5. "User" selects the room field.
-4. The system checks the database for the availability of the school owned classrooms and displays available ones to the "user".
+6. The system checks the database for the availability of the school owned classrooms and displays available ones to the "user".
+    a.
+The system connets to the online database.
+    b.
+The system gets a list of all classrooms.
+    c.
+The system filters the classrooms based on availability in the given time period.
+    d.
+The system displays the filetered-out list to the user.
-5. "User" selects his preferred classroom.
+7. "User" selects his preferred classroom.
-6. The system sets the classroom as unavailable for the exam's term time period and updates the database.
+8. The system sets the classroom as unavailable for the exam's term time period and updates the database.
+    a.
+The system connets to the online database.
+    b.
+The system finds the selected classroom.
+    c.
+The system marks the classroom as unavailable during the term's time period.
+    d.
+The system finds the exam term currently being modified.
+    e.
+The system updates the exam term's location to the selected classroom.
-7. The system informs "user" of the successful classroom reservation.
+9. The system informs "user" of the successful classroom reservation.

 **_Alternate Flow:_**
 5b.
 "User" selects 'Other'.
 6b.
 The system prompts the "user" to select a location.
+    a.
+The system open a geographical map with a search bar.
+    b.
+The system promps the user to select or find a prefered place.
 7b.
 The system updates the exam's term location in the database.
+    a.
+The system connets to the online database.
+    b.
+The system finds the exam term currently being modified.
+    c.
+The system updates the exam term's location to the selected location.
 8b.
 The system informs the "user" of the success of the location update.

 **_Postconditions:_**